RV has major delamination. Where to find DIY repair information?

 Dear Jeff,

-What typically causes delamination in this type of construction is a moisture leak that penetrates between the layers and either weakens the adhesive, or deteriorates the lauan wood panel.
+What typically causes delamination in this type of construction is a moisture leak that penetrates between the layers and either weakens the adhesive, or deteriorates the luan wood panel.
 In recent years, Winnebago has gone to a product called Azdel.
 It is a composite and will not deteriorate like the wood product but can still get delamination between layers if moisture gets inside.

 Here is a cutaway sample I have from the Winnebago Training Program showing what your sidewall would look like.